jpw-erigo/CT_dotNET/README.md

 # CTlib_csharp
-A simple version of the CloudTurbine library written in C#.
-CTwriter (the only currently implemented class) writes floating-point data in CloudTurbine format.
+A simple CloudTurbine library written in C#.

-CTwriter class documentation is available at https://jpw-erigo.github.io/CTlib_csharp/class_c_tlib_1_1_c_twriter.html
+CTwriter is currently supported; see the class documentation at https://jpw-erigo.github.io/CTlib_csharp/class_c_tlib_1_1_c_twriter.html

 Notes on using CTwriter:

-* An array of channel names is given to the class constructor.
-A corresponding data array must be given to each putData() call.
-For example, if channel "foo.csv" is at index=3 in the channel name array given to the constructor, then data for channel "foo.csv" must be at index=3 in the data array given to putData().
-The same number of entries must be supplied in the channel name array as in the data arrays.
+* Supports various types of data: byte arrays, double, float, long, int, short, char.

-* Only double-precision floating point data is currently supported.
+* Data can optionally be packed and/or ZIP'ed at the block level.

-* Timestamps are automatically supplied; they can either be in milliseconds or seconds, as specified by the "bOutputTimesAreMillisI" boolean argument to the constructor.
+* Timestamps are automatically generated; they can either be in milliseconds or seconds format.

-* Old data can optionally be deleted from an existing source folder at startup by setting the "bDeleteOldDataAtStartupI" boolean argument to the constructor to true.
+* Old data can optionally be deleted from an existing source folder at startup by setting.

 For details on CloudTurbine, see http://www.cloudturbine.com/ and https://github.com/cycronix/cloudturbine.